Zapper-fi/protocol/docs/introduction.md

 ---
 ## Zapper Protocol & Zapper

-- Zapper Protocol: The interpretation layer built by Zapper, surfacing onchain information.
+- Zapper Protocol: The interpretation layer built by Zapper and a community of contributors, surfacing onchain information.
 - Zapper: Your favorite DeFi dashboard, and a client of the protocol, using the surfaced information.

 Both entities are distinct and will operate indepedently.